 We live in a relatively safe country; but that doesn’t mean we should let our guards down.
-According to Statistics Canada, last year police-reported break-ins were up for the first time since 2003 with over 159,000 break-ins or a rate of 444 per 100,000 population.
+According to Statistics Canada’s latest data, police-reported break-ins are up for the first time since 2003 with over 159,000 break-ins in 2015.
 We all know what to do when we’ve been broken into—call 911.
 But what can you do to decrease your chance of getting broken into in the first place?
 Here are 10 tips to keep your home safe:

 1. Lock it up or risk losing it

 This one may seem obvious, but the fact is many Canadians do not lock all doors and windows before they leave the home.
-It’s also suggested that you lock your front door even if you’re just in your back yard.
+It’s also suggested that you lock your front door even if you’re just in your backyard.
 Thieves are known to ‘slip-in’ and take things quickly.
-Some estimates have burglars accessing the home through an open door or window 30% of the time.
+Some estimates have burglars accessing the home through an open door or window 30 per cent of the time.

 - #AskAnneMarie: If I forget the keys in my front door, and someone breaks in and steals stuff from my house, will my home insurance cover me?